 I also made some Whole Baked Sweet Potatoes and a salad as side dishes.
 It was a truly delicious meal!

 Here are the two other recipes mentioned above.
-Simply click on the link or image to open in a new window.
+Simply click on the link or image to view the recipe.

 Enjoy…..and have a wonderful day!